isaacwen/Discord-Bots/Coup-Bot/README.md

 ### Failed Challenge/Failed Contessa Claim on Assassinate <a name = "doubleKillAssassinate"></a>
-This is a continuation of the Assassin/Contessa example given in the earlier Countering Claims section.
+This is a continuation of the Assassin/Contessa example given in the [Countering Claims](https://github.com/isaacwen/Discord-Bots/edit/main/Coup-Bot/README.md#countering-claims) section.
 This demonstrates what a turn would look like for a player who gets successfully challenged on their claim of Contessa when they are being Assassinated, causing them to lose 2 lives, hence be eliminated from the game instantly.

 <p align = "center"><img src = "https://user-images.githubusercontent.com/76772867/190322652-bccada63-e70a-40cd-b024-40ba21add7eb.png" width = 400></p>
 <p align = "center"><img src = "https://user-images.githubusercontent.com/76772867/190322088-2bacd317-0aee-4170-8313-36aa53ef57e6.png" width = 400></p>
 <p align = "center"><img src = "https://user-images.githubusercontent.com/76772867/190322148-ebb817a3-d673-4c73-9308-aee76094d457.png" width = 400></p>

 ### End Game